 <h4><?php the_title(); ?></h4>

 To recap: Follow the whitelist philosophy with data validation, and only allow the user to input data of your expected type.
 If it’s not the proper type, discard it.
 When you have a range of data that can be entered, make sure you sanitize it.
-Escape data as much as possible on output to avoid XSS and malformed HTML.
+Escape data as much and as late as possible on output to avoid XSS and malformed HTML.

 Take a look through the Data Validation Codex page to see all of the sanitization and escaping functions WordPress has to offer.